MariaValeriaRivoira/Enviar-Acta-Vacunacion-Ganadera/replit.md

 - Frontend uses React Hook Form with zodResolver for client-side validation
 - FileUpload component provides drag-and-drop and click-to-browse functionality
 - Responsive design works on mobile, tablet, and desktop devices
+- Home page simplified to show only the form without footer

 ## System Architecture